Joseph Libbey Folsom: California

-In the Autumn of 1846, Lieutenant Folsom left West Point for California with the First Regiment of New York Volunteers, under the command of Colonel Jonathan D. Stevenson.
+In 1846, Folsom left the 5th U.S. Infantry to join the First Regiment of New York Volunteers under the command of Colonel Jonathan D. Stevenson.
 They sailed for six months before arriving at a port in Yerba Buena (early San Francisco) in March 1847.
-He was promoted to the rank of Captain and held the position of Staff-officer in the Quartermaster's department.
+He was promoted to the rank of Captain and was made the regiment's quartermaster.
 Folsom received orders from General Stephen W. Kearny to inspect San Francisco Bay to select an area for the Army's Military Depot.
 He was also the first Collector of the Port of San Francisco under American rule from 1847 to 1849.
+After the Mexican War ended in 1848, he was mustered out of the volunteers and returned to the regular army and was stationed in San Francisco.
+In December 1851, he served as a judge on the courts martial of George H. Derby, the famous humorist, and Joseph Hooker, the assistant adjutant general of the Pacific Division in Sonoma, California.

 Folsom invested in real estate by purchasing land owned by William Alexander Leidesdorff from Leidesdorff's mother Anna Maria Spark for $75,000 - a controversial purchase which was mired in litigation for years.
 Increasing land values in California made Captain Joseph Libbey Folsom a millionaire.
 In 1854, he chose an area of land near Sacramento, which he named "Granite City".
 In 1855, Joseph Folsom hired Theodore Dehone Judah, an engineer, to survey the area and map out the town.
 Folsom chose to name the streets of his town after the names of his friends, family, and other important people in California.
 He became the second president of the Sacramento Valley Railroad.

 Joseph Folsom suffered from neuralgia, a painful nerve condition, and had symptoms of pneumonia.
 He died suddenly at the age of thirty-eight of renal failure while visiting friends at Mission San José (now Fremont, California) on Thursday, July 19, 1855.

 In February 1856, the executors of Folsom's estate: Halleck, Peachy, and P. Warren Van Winkle changed the name of Granite City to Folsom, in his honor.